Link Search Menu Expand Document

 A second optional parameter can also be accepted, containing the ID of the callable: you can use this if you want to later overwrite the callable with another callback, or remove it altogether.

-The removeCallback will return true if the callback exists and it was removed correctly, false otherwise (as with all new MadelineProto APIs, there are PHPDOCs for these methods so you’ll see them in your IDE).
+The removeCallback will return true if the callback exists and it was removed correctly, false otherwise.

 use danog\MadelineProto\EventHandler;